 I60 BEYOND 130 The Art of Medicine

-This interdisciplinary, cross-school course at the intersection of history and the visual arts offers students a singular encounter with the Western medical tradition.
-In tandem with the history of medicine, from ancient plagues to modern germ theory, this course examines the capacity of the arts to frame medical practice and to raise questions about and influence perceptions -- both positively and negatively -- of medical advancements.
-Core faculty come from the Sam Fox School of Design & Visual Arts and the College of Arts & Sciences, and collaborating faculty include biomedical ethicists, artists, medical practitioners, and public health leaders.
+This interdisciplinary, cross-school course at the intersection of history, visual culture and the visual arts includes a roster of notable speakers and offers students a singular encounter with western medicine from ancient times to the present day.
+In tandem with the history of medicine, the course examines the capacity of the arts to frame medical practice and to raise questions and influence perceptions, both positively and negatively, of medical advancements.
 This course is for first-year (non-transfer) students only.

 Credit 3 units.
 A&S: FYBB